netmoregroup/netmore-mqtt-sample/Readme.md

 | pulseCounter2 | number | count absolute values; |
 | pulseIntervalCounter2 | number | count resets for each send. |

-Other values might be avalible for specifice devices as not all values have any sense in harmonizing as thy are sensor specific.
+Other values might be available for specific devices as not all values have any sense in harmonizing as thy are sensor specific.